 - Safeguarding procedures

 - Safer recruitment and vetting of Staff, Volunteer and Trustees policies

 - A code of conduct

-- Training
+- Full induction and regular training

 - Support for staff, volunteers and trustees

 - Safeguarding expectations for external agencies and partners delivering on behalf of Unitas.

 Unitas recognises that we all have a legal responsibility to take all reasonable actions to ensure that the risk of harm to the welfare of children and adults at risk is minimised and a duty of care is always exercised towards them.